2004 Champ Car World Series

 Champ Car races were broadcast on Spike TV.
 Also, high-definition live broadcasts were on HDNet.
-This was the last CART/Champ Car season which would see chassis from more than manufacturer used during the season as the Lola B02/00 chassis (introduced in 2002) would become the sole chassis for the series for the next two season before the Panoz DP01 took over as the sole chassis for 2007.
+This was the last CART/Champ Car season which would see chassis from more than manufacturer used during the season as the Lola B02/00 chassis (introduced in 2002) would become the sole chassis for the series for the next two seasons before the Panoz DP01 took over as the sole chassis for 2007.

 Drivers and teams

 The Ford-Cosworth XFE, a 2.65 liter turbo V8 engine remained the exclusive power plant for the reorganized Champ Car series.
 Bridgestone remained the exclusive tire supplier as well.
 They also continued the marketing agreement that branded the series Bridgestone Presents the Champ Car World Series Powered by Ford.
 The following teams and drivers competed in the 2004 Champ Car season.
 The would be the last Champ Car season in which any team would run a Reynard chassis during the season.